PhilipSchmid/k8s-home-lab/README.md

 etcd-snapshot-schedule-cron: " */6 * * *"
 # Keep 56 etcd snapshorts (equals to 2 weeks with 6 a day)
 etcd-snapshot-retention: 56
+cni: "none"
 disable:
-  - rke2-canal
   - rke2-ingress-nginx
   - rke2-kube-proxy
 ```

-**Note:** I disabled `rke2-canal` and `rke2-kube-proxy` since I plan to install Cilium as CNI in ["kube-proxy less mode"](https://docs.cilium.io/en/v1.9/gettingstarted/kubeproxy-free/) (`kubeProxyReplacement: "strict"`).
+**Note:** I disabled `rke2-kube-proxy` and set `cni` to `none` since I plan to install Cilium as CNI in ["kube-proxy less mode"](https://docs.cilium.io/en/v1.9/gettingstarted/kubeproxy-free/) (`kubeProxyReplacement: "strict"`).
 Do not disable `rke2-kube-proxy` if you use another CNI - it will not work afterwards!
 I also disabled `rke2-ingress-nginx` since I wanted to install and configure the Nginx Ingress Controller according to my taste (Daemonset in host network namespace).

 ### Firewall
 Ensure to open the required ports: